How to Blanch Vegetables to Add to All Kinds of Recipes

 How to Blanch Vegetables

-In general for blanching all vegetables, start by filling a large pot with water, using 1 gallon of water per pound of prepped vegetables.
+For blanching any vegetable, start by filling a large pot with water, using 1 gallon of water per pound of prepped vegetables.

 - Heat water to boiling.
-Add washed and trimmed veggies to the boiling water (or place them in a wire basket ($10, Bed Bath & Beyond) and lower it into the water); cover.
-(Note: You can also quick blanch veggies by bringing a full kettle of water to boiling and pouring the boiling water over the vegetables in a heat-safe bowl ($13, Target).
-Using this technique you'll let veggies stand in hot water for the time specified below instead of boiling on the stovetop.)
+Add washed and trimmed veggies to the boiling water (or place them in a wire basket ($12.99, Bed Bath & Beyond) and lower it into the water; cover.
+You also can quick-blanch veggies by bringing a whole kettle of water to boiling and pouring the boiling water over the vegetables in a heat-safe bowl.
+If you use the second technique, let the veggies stand in hot water for the time specified below instead of boiling on the stovetop.

 - Cook the vegetables in boiling water 1 to 5 minutes (see below for example times).
-When you notice the color of whatever veggie you’re cooking becomes bright and vibrant, that’s a good cue it’s done.
+When you notice the color of whatever veggie you're cooking becomes bright and vibrant, that means it's done.

 - Immediately plunge veggies into the ice water.
-Chill for the same amount of time it was boiled; drain in a colander ($25, Target).
+Chill for the same amount of time they were boiled; drain in a colander ($29.99, Target).

 Blanching Times for Vegetables